 Maximum size: The largetooth sawfish is the largest fish found in freshwater in Australia.
-Individuals up to 280 cm total length have been recorded from freshwater environments (Thorburn et al., 2004, 2007a) and a 582 cm female has been recorded from the estuarine habitat of the Mitchell River in the Gulf of Carpentaria (Peverell, 2008).
-Elsewhere this species is reputed to reach 700 cm (Last and Stevens 1994).
-Records indicate a maximum size of 656 cm (Compagno & Last, 1999) and maximum weight of 600 kg (Stehman, 1981).
+Individuals up to 280 cm total length have been recorded from freshwater environments (Thorburn et al., 2004, 2007a) and a 582 cm female has been recorded from the estuarine habitat of the Mitchell River in the Gulf of Carpentaria (Peverell, 2009).
+Throughout its global range, the largetooth sawfish is considered to reach a maximum size of between 600 and 700 cm (Last & Stevens, 1994), with records confirming the species reaches at least 656 cm (Compagno & Last, 1999) and a maximum weight of 600 kg (Stehman, 1981).
 Length and mass data from a limited number of animals are shown in Figure 1 (Adapted from Giles et al., 2007).